animotionjs/animotion/packages/docs/src/routes/docs/deployment/+page.md

 # Deployment

-Animotion uses [SvelteKit](https://kit.svelte.dev/) as the template, so it's very easy to deploy your presentation anywhere using one of the [SvelteKit adapters](https://kit.svelte.dev/docs/adapters).
+Animotion uses [SvelteKit](https://kit.svelte.dev/) as the template, so you can deploy your presentation anywhere where JavaScript runs using one of the [SvelteKit adapters](https://kit.svelte.dev/docs/adapters).

 Here is a list of the official adapters: